 - EMT-Initial introduces basic emergency medical care.
 Topics include preparatory airway management, patient assessment, handling medical emergencies, trauma emergencies, dealing with infants and children, and EMS operations.
-Upon completion students should be able to demonstrate the knowledge and skills necessary to achieve North Carolina state credentials and the National Registry EMT certification.
+Upon completion, students should be able to demonstrate the knowledge and skills necessary to achieve North Carolina state credentials and the National Registry EMT certification.

 A-B Tech Madison also offers Basic Cardiac Life Support (BCLS) for Healthcare Providers, which teaches the critical skills of high-quality CPR, the ability to recognize several life-threatening emergencies, how to use an AED, and how to relieve choking in a safe, timely, and effective manner.

 Curriculum healthcare classes at A-B Tech Madison are BIO 163 (Basic Anatomy & Physiology), BIO 168 (Anatomy & Physiology I), and BIO 169 (Anatomy & Physiology II).
-These classes are fully equipped with microscopes, bones, muscles, and other high quality training supplies and equipment.
+These classes are fully equipped with microscopes, bones, muscles, and other high-quality training supplies and equipment.
 As one of the instructors shared, these are also excellent elective courses for science transfer students!

 - BIO 163 is a pre-admission requirement for Dental Hygiene A.A.S.
 This course provides a basic study of the structure and function of the human body.
-Topics include a basic study of body systems as well as an introduction to homeostasis, cells, tissues, nutrition, acid-based balance, and electrolytes.
+Topics include a basic study of body systems as well as an introduction to homeostasis, cells, tissues, nutrition, acid-base balance, and electrolytes.

 - Both BIO 168 and BIO 169 are pre-admission requirements for the Associate Degree Nursing program.
 These courses provide a comprehensive study of the anatomy and physiology of the human body.
 BIO 168 topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, and nervous systems.
-BIO 169 topics include endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems as well as metabolism, nutrition, acid-based balance, and fluid & electrolyte balance.
+BIO 169 topics include endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems as well as metabolism, nutrition, acid-base balance, and fluid & electrolyte balance.

 Excellent scholarships (Golden LEAF, Elizabeth G. Baker, SECU) and sponsorship opportunities (WIOA) are available for several continuing education courses.
-Scholarships can assist with tuition and could possibly assist with textbooks and other supplies needed, as well as end of course exams.
+Scholarships can assist with tuition and could possibly assist with textbooks and other supplies needed, as well as the end of course exams.
 Madison County residents may be awarded Golden LEAF scholarships even if the course they want to take is on the Asheville Campus.
 As an example, ophthalmic assisting is a growing field with a current need of 3500 ophthalmic medical technicians in the United States and Canada.
 A-B Tech has a nationally accredited Ophthalmic Assisting program to provide training to meet this need.
 The North Carolina median wage for this field is $15.52 an hour or $32,300 annually.
-Ophthalmic medical personnel are part of a professional team of eye care providers, supplying vital information to the physician in treating patients with eye disease, vision problems and surgery.
+Ophthalmic medical personnel is part of a professional team of eye care providers, supplying vital information to the physician in treating patients with eye disease, vision problems, and surgery.

 With our healthcare classes at A-B Tech Madison, our community is learning new skills to help them improve their lives.
 We are proud to say that your journey in healthcare or higher education begins at A-B Tech.
 Our focus is to meet the needs of the community by offering courses that will help change lives and improve standards of living.
-We believe A-B Tech Madison is the best kept secret in Madison County!
+We believe A-B Tech Madison is the best-kept secret in Madison County!

 The Ferguson Center for Allied Health & Workforce Development will open for classes in January.
 A 1/4-cent sales tax from Buncombe County and a generous $5 million donation from Jack and Carolyn Ferguson enabled us to construct a state-of-the-art building designed to meet the workforce training needs of healthcare providers through the region.